madhuperam/100-days-of-code/log.md

 ### Day 7: Sep 29, Tuesday

 **Today's Progress**: Started Responsive Web Design Certification in freeCodeCamp.
 Completed HTML and CSS parts.

+### Day 8: Sep 30, Wednesday

+**Today's Progress**: Completed half in the next part of Responsive Web Design Certification in freeCodeCamp which is Applied Visual Design.